 - Testing your ad for effectiveness

-According to a study by AdStage, the average CPM on Facebook has ads increased by 171% from January 2017 to September 2017.
-In January, the average was $4.12, and by September it had increased to $11.17.
+According to a study by AdStage, the average CPM on Facebook was $4.12 in January, and by September it had increased to $11.17.

-Cost per thousand (CPC) is the cost of your ad per thousand viewers.
+Cost per thousand (CPM) is the cost of your ad per thousand viewers.
 Cost per click (CPC) is the cost paid per click on your ad.

 This will likely come down to your goals.
-CPM is designed to get your ad in front of as many qualified users as possible, and is better used for creating brand awareness.
-As with any marketing channel, sometimes it’s best to experiment with both bidding strategies to see which yields the best results for you particular ad goals.
+CPM is designed to get your ad in front of as many qualified users as possible and is better used for creating brand awareness.
+As with any marketing channel, sometimes it’s best to experiment with both bidding strategies to see which yields the best results for your particular ad goals.

 Wrapping It Up Facebook CPM